cdisc-org/analysis-results-standard/project/docs/ars_ldm.md

 # ars_ldm

-DRAFT Logical model to support both the prospective specification of analyses and the fully contextualized representation of the results of the analyses.
+Logical model to support both the prospective specification of analyses and the fully contextualized representation of the results of the analyses.

 URI: https://www.cdisc.org/ars/1-0